adinabo/flower-shop/readme.md

 - Bootstrap
 - Postgresql
 - Stripe
-- Figma, Balsamiq and Paint for wireframes
+- Canva, Figma, Balsamiq and Paint for wireframes
+- Microsoft Designer for image editing
-- Git and Github
+- Git and Github for version control
-- Heroku
+- Heroku for deploying
 - Chrome developer tools
-- Pexels and unsplash for images
+- Pexels, Unsplash and DeepAI for images

 ### Installation